 Well, that was then (maybe).
 This is now (for sure).
 Because, thanks to things like school buses, snowplows and highly engineered book bags, you’ve got it easy.
 These days, the hardest part is wading through the endless options.
-So to help you pick a pack that’ll work best for your needs, we hooked up with Chris Haslam.
-As a professional skater Haslam travels the world — always armed with his trusty backpack — and he helps his sponsor, Dakine, design its backpacks.
-Haslam fills us in on what you need to know to make smart backpack buying decisions:
+So to help you pick a pack that’ll work best for your needs, here are some tips to help you make smart backpack buying decisions.

 There are several types of daypacks.
 First, you have the traditional backpack-style pack, which is most popular.
 Messenger bags and sling bags have many of the same features as traditional daypacks but in an over-the-shoulder design.
 And, finally, there are roller bags, school packs inspired by wheeled luggage.

 Sure, a cool looking pack is, well, cool — but comfort must be your No. 1 concern.
 Bottom line: books are heavy.
 You want a backpack with padded shoulder straps, a padded back panel and maybe even a hip belt and sternum strap, which help you carry heavy loads easier.
 Look for adjustable straps that accommodate bigger or smaller body frames and fit well on your back and shoulders.

 Try it on.
 Make sure the bag doesn’t ride up toward your shoulders or sag down in the back.
 It should sit comfortably in the small of your back.

 Take a quick inventory of the things you’ll be carrying on most days.
 Will everything fit inside the pack?
 And do you have extra room for gym clothes and things you might carry occasionally, like snow boots or your bicycle helmet?